ssvlabs/ssv/docs/specs/NETWORKING.md

 That will help decrease the damage in case some node fails, as only a portion of the assigned validators will be affected, while the other healthy instances keeps doing tasks in their subnets.

+The drawback of this approach is that we end up in a situation where multiple peers (different `peer.ID`) share the same operator key, and that might lead to vulnerabilities.